gorhill/uBlock/README.md

 There is nothing more to it.
 But it does what popular blockers out there do, at a fraction of CPU and memory usage for the same blocking power.
-Also, no unique user id and no home means no phoning home (many popular blockers do this, just be careful).
+Also, no unique user id and no home means no phoning home (some popular blockers do this, just be careful).

 Free.
 Open source.
 No donations sought.
 For users by users.